datawhores/OF-Scraper/README.md

  - add letter-count argument
    * This is counting letters and not words for textlength
- - added testing to install run poetry install --with test then poetry run pytest
+ - added testing
+    * to install run poetry install --with test
+    * run with poetry run pytest
  - print path for each file
  - responsetype mapping in config
     * This is for example keeping all messages or paid post in same folder, but also allow long time users to keep their current structure